What kinds of non-domestic stalking personal protection orders are there? How long do they last?

 Temporary ex parte order

 When you file for a stalking personal protection order, you could get a temporary ex parte order, which means it is issued without written or oral notice to the respondent or his/her attorney.
-The judge must make a decision on whether to issue you an ex parte order within 24 hours of when you file the petition.
+The judge must make a decision on whether to issue you an ex parte order within one business day of when you file the petition.
 An ex parte personal protection order is only supposed to be issued if the allegations in your complaint clearly show that:

 - immediate and severe injury, loss, or damage will result if you have to wait for the respondent to be notified before you get the order; or